Vegan strawberry cheesecake

 - The type of cookies can be chosen as desired.
 I simply used wholegrain cookies.

-- Soy quark can be easily made by draining soy yoghurt for about 12 hours in the fridge.
+- Soy quark can be easily made by draining soy yogurt for about 12 hours in the fridge.
 I usually use a strainer and linen cloth for this.

 - If you use sweetened soy quark/yogurt and milk, then you need less extra sweetness.
 Best is to taste before.